 Materials for Painting your Porch Floor

-two colors of porch and floor paint – I used Sherwin Williams Snowbound and Grey Screen
+- two colors of porch and floor paint – I used Sherwin Williams porch and floor paint in the colors Snowbound and Grey Screen

 How to paint and stencil a floor

 Start by clearing the furniture, rugs, and everything else from your porch.
 If you don’t have anywhere to store them, you can just push everything to one side while you paint the first half of the floor.

 Then carefully move everything to that side while you paint the second half.

 The first thing you need to do before any paint job is clean the surface well.
 And when we’re talking about a porch floor, it needs an extra thorough cleaning to make sure all of the dirt, dust, pollen, and other mess is removed.

 At a minimum, sweeping and mopping is a good idea.
 If a simple mopping isn’t enough to get your porch clean, it’s a good idea to give it an old-fashioned scrub down with some soapy water and a rag or brush.

 If you are painting a wooden porch floor that has been painted before, there’s a very good chance you have some old, peeling paint to deal with.
 As tempting as it is, to just paint right over that mess, it’s not worth it.

 Trying to make new paint adhere to peeling paint is a losing battle.
 You’ll save yourself lots of time and trouble by taking care of the peeling paint the first time around.